Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/intro_big_data_and_hadoop/README.md

 **data products** per department and organise them.

-Data products on a large scale are typically organised using the **data mesh** architecture which goes away from siloed/centralised approaches and builds on top of a self-service environment.
+Data products on a large scale are typically organised using the **data mesh** architecture which goes away from siloed/centralized approaches and builds on top of a self-service environment.
 Data meshes enable fast experimentation and growth while providing clear guidelines for following good practices:

 ![](materials/image16.png)

-EPAM has its own template for such platforms that is called **data factory**:
+EPAM has its own template for such platforms that called **Data Factory**:

 ![](materials/image17.png)